doblerone/QA-DKRZ_FPSCONV/docs/sphinx/userguide/results.rst

       **annotations.txt**

-      * inform about missing variables, if a project defines a set of required ones (present only shen there are any).
+      * inform about missing variables, if a project defines a set of required ones.
       * file names with a time-range stamp that violates project rules, e.g. overlapping with other files, syntax failure, etc. .
       * In fact copies of the tag-files describe below.

       **time_range.txt**
         tables of atomic time-ranges spanned by the variables for each frequency.
-        Shorter atomic ranges or noncontinous sub-temporal ranges are marked.
+        Shorter atomic ranges or non-continuous sub-temporal ranges are marked.

       **tag-files**
         a file for each annotation flag found in the corresponding log-file.